kiwisincebirth/TRS-80-MODEL-1-K/KNOWN_ISSUES.md

 in prior versions.
 Typically, these issues are addressed in future versions.
 See the [Changelog](./CHANGELOG.md) for the actual changes made.

+## V1c

+MSly (discord channel) has uncovered an issue with C101 (2200uF), which takes about 5 seconds to discharge after power is removed.
+If power is reapplied before the capacitor has had significant time to discharge then the computer won't boot.
+This is primarily observed as the video displaying showing the last screen contents (maybe dependent on the SRAM used) when power was disconnected.

+With externally powered devices (still powered on), there is a possibility of parasitic power increasing this time.
+With a FreHD it was observed it took 15 seconds for the power to be sufficiently drained to allow normal startup.

+The Resolution is to replace C101 which a much smaller capacitor in the range, 220uF - 470uF.
+Additionally, installing a bleed resistor 100 ohms 1/2 watt across the main power rail, will improve the situation This bleed resistor will draw a consistent 1/4 watt of power.

 ## V1b

 I have found an issue on the silkscreen for Character Generator Dip Switch settings SW10-13 which affects